GoekeLab/xpore/README.md

 ### Contact

-xPore is maintained by [Ploy N. Pratanwanich](https://github.com/ploy-np) and [Jonathan Goeke](https://github.com/jonathangoeke) from the Genome Institute of Singapore, A*STAR.
+xPore is maintained by [Ploy N. Pratanwanich](https://github.com/ploy-np), [Yuk Kei Wan](https://github.com/yuukiiwa) and [Jonathan Goeke](https://github.com/jonathangoeke) from the Genome Institute of Singapore, A*STAR.

 If you want to contribute, please leave an issue.